-In English classes everywhere and in the hands of nerdy fans, writers’ works get interpreted.
+In English classes everywhere, writers’ works get interpreted.
 They will even “find symbolism” that writers never meant.
-They just have an itch to find some deeper meaning.
+It's like they have an itch to find some deeper meaning.
 I don’t want people interpreting my stories wrong.
-I’d rather a fan come up to me or email me, asking me about … Continue reading Interpreting stories
+I’d rather a fan come up to me or email me, asking me about it.
+I may address some … Continue reading Interpreting stories

 Sometimes there's only so much that editing can do to improve a story.
-After editing it over and over, it can seem as if the story isn't going anywhere.
+After editing it over and over, it can seem as if it isn't going anywhere.
 This has happened with my stories...if I mention that the story's older.
 With my newer stories, everyone's always enthusiastic about me editing them again.
-It's always … Continue reading Ideas for the worst?
+It's always positive. … Continue reading Ideas for the worst?

 The first time I realized something is wrong with me– No. Hold up.
-Is that wrong of me to say that?
-When you break me into pieces for something I created can I– No. I’ll start over.
+Is it wrong of me to say that?
+When you break me into pieces for something I created, can I– No. I’ll start over.
 Reset.
 Words on pages have always been my passion.
 No matter if I write it or not, it’s … Continue reading Your rejection

 Being able to write well isn’t the only thing it takes to be a writer.
-I’ve found being a valuable editor has helped me with my own writing as well.
-Editors have a keen eye for troubled story.
-They know the difference between times to use a comma and when to leave the words … Continue reading A writer’s journey (part six) – editing jobs
+I’ve found that being a valuable editor has helped me with my writing as well.
+Editors have a keen eye for a troubled story.
+They know the difference between when to use a comma and when to leave the words … Continue reading A writer’s journey (part six) – editing jobs